We entered Colonial Williamsburg once again via the Capitol entrance, arriving there at 8:45AM.

 Leaving the Capitol we walked down Duke of Gloucester Street, stopping at several places along the way.

-We passed by the Raleigh Tavern.
+We passed by a tavern.

 Our next stop was at the Printing Office.
 We were fascinated as we watched a pressman add print to sheets of blank paper.